 There are so many great options for grilling!
 A little fat can add an extra oomph to your seafood, meat, or vegetable dishes.
 One of my favorite recipes to grill is “The Best Chicken You Will Ever Eat.
 Ever.” from Mel Joulwan.
 Most of the flavor comes from brining your chicken in advance, but you finish it off with some coconut-oil based seasonings.
 Olive oil could work well here, too.

 Brush your grilled shrimp with a little olive oil and garlic for a simple and delicious meal that you can grill really quickly.
 You can add a flavor punch to grilled peaches with a bit of canola oil or butter.
-Or perhaps you’d prefer a robust kick red meats with a little butter, even though they’re rich and delicious without any oils at all.
+Or perhaps you’d prefer a robust kick of richness to red meats with a little butter.

-The dispute as to which spreadable fat is the healthier product flared up from time to time.
+The dispute as to which spreadable fat is the healthier product continues to rage on.
 Butter and margarine differ in their composition, and in their taste.
 Both spreadable fats offer positive and less favorable properties.
 Butter naturally contains a low proportion of trans fatty acids and cholesterol.
 On the other hand, margarine is often made from vegetable oils and contains more unsaturated fatty acids, but it is not a natural fat.

 When baking, each dough might need a different type of fat.
 For marble cake or muffins, for example, you can use refined canola oil instead of margarine.
 With other doughs such as shortcrust pastry, however, the fat needs a firmer consistency so that butter or margarine would be better.